tlevine/www.thomaslevine.com/content/!/data-about-open-data-talk-december-2-2013/index.md

 answer our curiosities by building on some existing data collection.
 Also, I have some brief thoughts on brainstorming [here](/!/brainstorming).

+If you want to really understand how I did all of this, pay attention to the following things throughout the talk.

+1. How I outlined my programs
+2. How I created simple variables to represent grand concepts

 ### Data about data

 #### Getting the data